 - Location: 326 Bell St, Los Alamos, CA 93440

 - This information was from my visit in 2018

 From Highway 101 North, you will want to take exit 135 towards Los Alamos.
 Continue onto San Antonio Blvd then onto Foxen Lane.
 Foxen Lane becomes Bell Street, and you will see the hotel on the left as you get to the end of downtown.
 You will park and check in behind the hotel.

-The Victorian Mansion B&B is an old Victorian style home from 1864, and it still looks historic from the outside but is completely transformed on the inside.
+The Victorian Mansion B&B is an old Victorian-style home from 1864, and it still looks historic from the outside but is wholly transformed on the inside.

 Here is a video I made of the hotel.

 After checking in with the host (not a traditional front desk like other hotels), we were given our key and a tour of our room, with all the fun amenities it had.
 Here is a photo of the other rooms so that you can pick your favorite

 As you can see, the rooms here are amazing, but I have to say that our 50’s Suite was probably my favorite (Gypsy was my second favorite).